pmndrs/uikit/docs/getting-started/components-and-properties.md

 ## Flexbox Properties

-All components in uikit use the flexbox properties to define the position and size inside the layout.
-An overview of all available Flexbox properties can be found [here](https://yogalayout.dev/docs/).
+All components in uikit use flexbox properties to define the position and size inside the layout.
+An overview of all available flexbox properties can be found below and [here](https://yogalayout.dev/docs/).

 <details>
-<summary>Table of all flexbox properties.</summary>
+<summary>View all flexbox properties</summary>

 | Property            | Type                                                                                                        |
 | ------------------- | ----------------------------------------------------------------------------------------------------------- |